+Domain: Instruction and Student Achievement

+Im plementa ation Sta tus

+Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence

+yet В Α Fully

-Domain: Instruction and Student Achievement Im plement ation Sta tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В A , 25.
-There are a variety of service delivery models in place, across all grade levels, to provide instruction and related services to SWDs in general education classes and natural contexts.
+25. There are a variety of service delivery models in place, across all grade levels, to provide instruction and related services to SWDs in general education classes and natural contexts.
 Administrators and teachers can articulate different ways to deliver special education services in general education settings.
 Related services are provided, as appropriate, in general education classes and natural contexts: language therapy is provided to SWDs during reading instruction, physical therapy is provided during P.E. or recess and occupational therapy is provided during writing activities.
 When developing the school's master schedule, SWDs are scheduled first.
 The school master schedule reflects a variety of service delivery models used across the school, including co-teaching, support facilitation and consultation.
 When providing in-class supports, teachers select and use various approaches, such as station teaching, parallel teaching and alternative teaching, based on the needs of the students and the intended outcome(s) of instruction and assessment.
 Collaborative teachers can explain why they selected a structure for a particular lesson.
 Collaborative teachers share accountability for coplanning and co-delivering instruction and coassessing all students.
 Administrators note and provide feedback on collaborative teaching structures as part of the teacher evaluation system.
-Related services are typically conducted during study hall so student does not miss instructional time.
-SLPs consult with English and Reading teachers frequently.
-ESE Specialist/Guidance collaborate to confirm classes needed to be on track for graduation.
-ESE Specialist works with master scheduler to ensure classes are coded correctly for SVE students.
-Sugge ested Measures: School master schedule, s student schedules, IEPs, classroom observations, teacher i nterviews, , administi ative feed dback.
+Y Counseling service for SWDs are provided weekly.
+(ESE counselor log and weekly service update emails) Speech and language services are provided weekly.
+(SLP speech and language schedule and log) ESE Teacher provides weekly special education services (Consultation)

+Suggested Measures: School master schedule, student schedules, IEPs, classroom observations, teacher interviews, administrative feedback.

 Note: Service delivery models used to serve students in inclusive classes include consultation, support facilitation and co-teaching.
 For more information, please see the Resources/Publications section: Course Code Directory and Instructional Personnel Assignments.
-Comm Section: Course Code Directory and Instructional Personnel Assignments.
-Comments: